WeatherLab/fsodoc/source/libraries/images.rst

 - **$angle** is the number of degrees to rotate.
 One of '90', '180', '270'.

 .. note:: While the $angle parameter accepts a float, it will convert it to an integer during the process.
-		If the value is any other than the three values listed above, it will throw a CodeIgniter\Images\ImageException.
+		If the value is any other than the three values listed above, it will throw a FSO\Images\ImageException.

 Adding a Text Watermark